- CIE » Our Start-Ups

 ecoPortal

 ecoPortal reframes and elevates the health and safety function by engaging teams, companies, and the industry, paving the way towards better safety cultures and healthier environments.
+Since it was founded by four students and a lecturer in 2008, it has grown into the leading health, safety, environmental and risk management software enterprise in Australasia.

 “During the CIE’s Velocity $100K Challenge we received valuable feedback and decided to transition our burgeoning consultancy into a software company.
 As a consultancy you are selling your time, so there's always a limit to how many companies you can work with; but software can be used by many organisations around the world, allowing us to make a much bigger impact.”
 Dr Manuel Seidel, Co-founder & CEO